NginxProxyManager/nginx-proxy-manager/docs/setup/README.md

 After the app is running for the first time, the following will happen:

-1. The database will initialize with table structures
+1. GPG keys will be generated and saved in the data folder
-2. GPG keys will be generated and saved in the configuration file
+2. The database will initialize with table structures
 3. A default admin user will be created

 This process can take a couple of minutes depending on your machine.

 ## Default Administrator User